BjornFJohansson/seguid_calculator/README.md

 uSEGUID is a [base64url](https://en.wikipedia.org/wiki/Base64#URL_applications) encoded version of SHA-1 where forward slash and plus ("/" , "+") characters of standard base64 are replaced by '-' and '_'.
-This makes it possible to use the checksum as a part of a url.
+This makes it possible to use the checksum as a part of a URL.

 ## cSEGUID